code-lab-org/nost-tools/docs/source/resources_library/application_templates/satellite_template/modules.rst

 Simplified Architecture Diagram of the Basic Satellite Template

-Please note that this template is built as a *managed* application - meaning that it responds to control events (red box with sharp edges in the above figure) from the included NOS-T :ref:`Manager <satBaseManager>` application.
+Please note that this template is built as a *managed* application - meaning that it responds to control events (red box with sharp edges in the above figure) from the included NOS-T :ref:`Manager <manager_template>` application.
 These include initialization, startup, and timing commands - an in-depth description is :ref:`found here <icdManager>` It does not matter if main_manager.py is in the same folder as the other files or not.

 .. toctree::
   :maxdepth: 1